What Dreams May Come (film): Plot

 Chris and the tracker arrive at a dark and twisted version of Chris and Annie's house.
-The tracker reveals himself as the real Albert and warns Chris that if he stays with Annie for more than a few minutes, he may be permanently trapped in hell, advising that all Chris can reasonably expect is an opportunity for a final farewell to Annie.
+The tracker reveals himself as the real Albert and warns Chris that if he stays with Annie for more than a few minutes, he may be permanently trapped in Hell, advising that all Chris can reasonably expect is an opportunity for a final farewell to Annie.
 Chris enters their horrific-looking home to find Annie suffering from amnesia, unable to remember her suicide and visibly tortured by her decrepit surroundings.
-Unable to stir her memories, the tracker sees Chris give up his quest to save Annie from hell.
+Unable to stir her memories, the tracker sees Chris give up his quest to save Annie from Hell.

-But instead of returning to heaven, Chris chooses to join Annie forever in hell.
+Instead of returning to Heaven, Chris chooses to join Annie forever in Hell.
 As he declares to Annie his intent to stay, his words parallel something that he had said to her as he left her in an institution following the children's deaths, and she regains her memories while Chris is making her nightmare his.
-Annie ascends to heaven, taking Chris with her.
+Annie ascends to Heaven, taking Chris with her.
 Chris and Annie are reunited with their children in Heaven, and all appearances are restored.
 Chris proposes reincarnation so that he and Annie can experience life together again.
 Chris and Annie meet again as young children in a situation that parallels their first meeting.

+In an alternate ending found on the DVD, their children explain that because Annie died by suicide, she must return to Earth and complete her next life naturally.
+Chris offers to go with her, and the two meet again as children.